 Unlike simple mirroring or backup utilities, Unison can deal with updates to both replicas of a distributed directory structure.
 Updates that do not conflict are propagated automatically.
 Conflicting updates are detected and displayed.

+Cross platform (OS X and Linux).
 Portable Unison is a portable wrapper for Unison that writes settings to the application folder instead of the user profile folder.
-Versions are available for Linux and OS X.
+Alternatively, X-Unison is also available.

 |System Requirements:||Win95 / Win98 / WinME / WinNT / Win2K / WinXP|